mfaizan44/Blog---Battery-sorting-by-Epson-VT6/Week 14.md

 It was not accurate but since the end of arm of the robot is magnet it wont have problem.
+In the above video the electromagnet was OFF as I was just checking.